Altova FlowForce Server 2025 Advanced Edition

 A job is a task or a sequence of tasks that will be executed by the server.
 A job consists of the following parts (some of them are optional): input parameters, execution steps, triggers, credentials and various settings.

 The degree of complexity of a job can vary, depending on your business needs and requirements.
-A job can consist of a single step (e.g., sending an email) or can be configured to perform multiple actions and to pass the result (e.g., a file) as a parameter to another job.
+A job can consist of one step (e.g., performing a MapForce transformation) or can be configured to perform multiple actions (e.g., creating a directory listing and sending it by email).
 For details about job configuration, see Job Configuration.

 Job instance